zhansingsong/iElevator.js/README.md

 ```

 ##### 'sticky' option
-- (number)sticky emulates 'sticky position', is a Number type(default -1) and represents margin from  top of elevator to top of viewport .
+- (number)sticky emulates `'sticky position'`, is a Number type(the default is -1) and represents margin from top of elevator to top of viewport .
 ```javascript
     $('#elevator').({
         sticky: 100